paulantonyjose/telegram-joke-bot/README.md

-# telegramjokebot
+# jokebot
-A telegram bot that displaying jokes based on button clicks and tracks button clicks by a user.
+A bot that displaying jokes based on button clicks and tracks button clicks by a user.